Nelson, Nevada: Nelson's Landing

 Nelson's Landing, about 5 mi east of Nelson at the downstream end of Eldorado Canyon, was the village and landing established on the Colorado River reservoir, Lake Mohave, where the canyon had its confluence with the lake.
 The wharf area of Nelson's Landing was destroyed during a flash flood on September 14, 1974.

 Nelson's Landing washed into Lake Mohave after a strong downpour in the regional mountains sent the runoff down the channels and produced a flash flood.
 There are five wide channels that run from the local mountains toward the river, all of which converge into a small outlet where Nelson's Landing was.
 The entire landing and village were destroyed and ten people died when the flood came through the wash.
 Among those killed was Ted Ducey, head coach of basketball at Claremont Men's College, now Claremont McKenna College.
 The wall of water and debris was reported as about 40 ft high as it reached the river.

 Today

 The mines and the landing are accessible through the town of Nelson off US 95 about 25 miles southeast of Las Vegas.

 Much of Nelson, which was not impacted by the 1974 flood, remains today and is located near the top of the wash, away from the flood channels.
 The sparsely populated community consists mainly of privately owned ranch houses, and a river and mining tour business housed in a former Texaco gas station, north of the road from the Techatticup Mine, that has been used as a filming location for several feature films, including 3000 Miles to Graceland.

 The fate of Nelson's Landing is a warning to visitors to this region who should watch for conditions leading to flash flooding.
 They should also be cautious of open mines and ventilation shafts.

 In popular culture

-Nelson appears in the 2010 videogame Fallout: New Vegas.
+Nelson appears in the 2010 videogame Fallout: New Vegas and in season 4, episode 4 of the TV show Love on the Spectrum.